denten-books/plain-text/4-screen.md

 wood-and-(faux)ivory chess pieces part from block-and-pixel pieces of *Minecraft*.

 The quality of being digital seems depend on our perspective.
 The *perception* of density and sparseness changes with the viewer's ability to perceive differentiation.
-Ultimately, the very qualities of density and sparseness, and therefore of digital and analog representation, belong not to the object of representation---chess or computer game---but to the viewer.
+Ultimately, the qualities of density and sparseness, and therefore of digital and analog representation, belong not to the object of representation---chess or computer game---but to the viewer.
 In the 1980s, philosophers engaging in dialog with Goodman's earlier work began